FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Experiments

 \section{Experiments}

-To verify our algorithms, we run experiments on two tasks: federated deep partial AUC maximization and federated deep AUC maximization with a pairwise surrogate loss, which corresponds to~(\ref{eqn:cpr}) with non-linear $f$ and linear $f$, respectively.
+To verify our theories, we experiment on two tasks: federated deep partial AUC maximization and federated deep AUC maximization with a pairwise surrogate loss, which corresponds to~(\ref{eqn:DXO}) with non-linear and linear $f$, respectively.
+Code is released at \url{https://github.com/Optimization-AI/ICML2023_FeDXL}.

 {\bf Datasets and Neural Networks.} We use four datasets: Cifar10, Cifar100 \citep{krizhevsky2009learning}, CheXpert \citep{DBLP:conf/aaai/IrvinRKYCCMHBSS19}, and ChestMNIST \citep{yang2021medmnist}, where the latter two datasets are large-scale medical image data.
-The statistics of the datasets we use are listed in Table \ref{tab:data_stats}.
 For Cifar10 and Cifar100, we sample 20\% of the training data as validation set, and construct imbalanced binary versions with positive:negative = 1:5 in the training set similar to \citep{DBLP:conf/iccv/Yuan0SY21}.
 For CheXpert, we consider the task of predicting Consolidation and use the last 1000 images in the training set as the validation set and use the original validation set as the testing set.
 For ChestMNIST, we consider the task of Mass prediction and use the provided train/valid/test split.
 We distribute training data to $N=16$ machines unless specified otherwise.
 To increase the heterogeneity of data on different machines, we add random Gaussian noise of $\mathcal{N}(\mu,0.04)$ to all training images, where $\mu \in \{-0.08:0.01:0.08\}$ that varies on different machines, i.e., for the $i$-th machine out of the $N=16$ machines, its $\mu=-0.08+i*0.01$.
-We train ResNet18 from scratch for CIFAR-10 and CIFAR-100 data, and initialize DenseNet121 by an ImageNet pretrained model for CheXpert and ChestMNIST data.
-All experiments use the PyTorch framework \citep{paszke2019pytorch}.
+We train ResNet18 from scratch for CIFAR-10 and CIFAR-100 data, and initialize DenseNet121 by an ImageNet pretrained model for CheXpert and ChestMNIST.
+We use the PyTorch framework \citep{paszke2019pytorch}.